Main Content

 State-Level Tolerances

 You can specify lower- and upper-state boundaries for each state level.
 Define the boundaries as the state level plus or minus a scalar multiple of the difference between the high state and the low state.
 To provide a useful tolerance region, specify the scalar as a small number such as 2/100 or 3/100.
-In general, the $\alpha\%$ region for the low state is defined as
+In general, the α% region for the low state is defined as

-This figure shows lower and upper 5% state boundaries (tolerance regions) for a positive-polarity bilevel waveform.
+This figure shows lower and upper 5% state boundaries (tolerance regions) for a positive-polarity bi-level waveform.
 The thick dashed lines indicate the estimated state levels.

 References